richard4339/scissorsofhonor/README.md

-# scissorsofhonor
+# Scissors of Honor #

-Scissors of Honor iOS App
+Issue tracker for the Scissors of Honor iOS app